 - a new evidence-based therapeutic residential care system in New South Wales;

 - the introduction of therapeutic assessments and plans in the Australian Capital Territory; and

 - the introduction of the Hope and Healing therapeutic framework for residential care in Queensland.

 Models of therapeutic residential care are in development in the Northern Territory (in partnership with the Australian Childhood Foundation) and Victoria.
-In Western Australia, the Department of Child Protection and Family Support (DCPFS) has been certified as a Sanctuary organisation contact centres using the Circle of Security model.
+In Western Australia, the Department of Child Protection and Family Support (DCPFS) has been certified as a Sanctuary organisation4 contact centres using the Circle of Security model.
 Western Australia has also introduced the Circle of Security model for day-to-day therapeutic practice with children in residential care facilities and is proposing further changes to focus on healing from trauma.
 A range of other initiatives to reform the OOHC model are being trialled in Victoria, including a trial of the program Treatment Foster Care Oregon.
 Queensland is currently reviewing its investment in placement services and the Australian Capital Territory is establishing new and differentiated models of OOHC.

 Carer and birth parent supports

 New South Wales has expanded its intensive family preservation program to support authorised carers and birth parents.
 Western Australia has introduced a one-off establishment payment to informal relative carers.
 Victoria has made additional funding available in connection with new permanency legislation for flexible packages to work with birth families intensively to support reunification and family preservation.
 Queensland has committed to have all kinship carers supported by a Foster Care Support Agency.
 Both New South Wales and Victoria have introduced tailored support packages/targeted care packages to provide children and families with services based on need.